ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Unit - Units have offense stat in addition to their defense stat, and can attack and block.
 Other card types do not have an offense stat.
 - Location - When you play a location it goes to the location zone.
 Locations count towards source devotion/requirements while in the location zone (as well as the channel zone).
 - Item - Items can have different subtypes that give them unique effects
-- Spell - Spells do what is indicated by their rules text on resolution, then are put into memory, unlike other cards which resolve to reality.
+- Spell - Spells do what is indicated by their rules text on resolution, then are put into memory, unlike other cards which resolve to battlefield.
 - Starting Location - A deck may have one starting location card.
 It begins the game face up in the location zone.

 Some cards will also have subtypes.
 Substyles do not have any universal rules significance unless otherwise noted.
 Here are some that do matter:
-- Weapon - Weapons can be played on their own or on top of an allied unit already in reality (chosen as a target as you play the weapon card).
+- Weapon - Weapons can be played on their own or on top of an allied unit already in battlefield (chosen as a target as you play the weapon card).
 Only one weapon can be on a board space at a time.
-If an allied weapon without a wielder is in reality and an allied unit arrives, equip the weapon to that unit.
+If an allied weapon without a wielder is in battlefield and an allied unit arrives, equip the weapon to that unit.
 Weapons have 2 text box sections, the bottom one describes the abilities of the weapon itself, and the top one indicates what abilities and stats are given to any unit equipped with the weapon.
-If a unit equipped with a weapon departs, the weapon stays in reality.
-If the weapon departs with the unit still in reality, the unit takes damage equal to the health buff on the weapon.
+If a unit equipped with a weapon departs, the weapon stays in battlefield.
+If the weapon departs with the unit still in battlefield, the unit takes damage equal to the health buff on the weapon.

 ---
-## Playing Cards & Dream
+## Playing Cards & the horizon
+The horizon gives you a chance to see what your opponent is doing and react to it.

 To play a card, you must meet it's source requirement and pay it's costs.

-When you play a card or ability, it is put onto Dream, and the player who did not play the card becomes the active player, who may then take an action or pass.
-Any new cards/effects put into dream are placed above other cards/abilities already there.
-Once a player passes, all cards in Dream (unresolved cards) are resolved in order of top to bottom.
+When you play a card or ability, it goes to the horizon zone, and the player who did not play the card becomes the active player, who may then take an action or pass.
+Any new cards/effects put into the horizon zone are placed above other cards/abilities already there.
+Once a player passes, all cards in the horizon zone (unresolved cards) are resolved in order of top to bottom (the cards most recently added to the horizon zone will resolve before cards added to the horizon at an earlier point in time).

-When a card is played, it goes to Dream.
-When it resolves, it goes to reality if it is a unit or item, and goes to memory if it is a spell.
-When a card in reality or dream is destroyed (such as by taking damage greater than it's defense stat), it is put into memory.
-Damage only occurs to cards in dream & reality.
+When a card is played, it goes to the horizon.
+When it resolves, it goes to battlefield if it is a unit or item, memory if it is a spell, and the location zone if it is a location.
+When a card in battlefield or horizon is destroyed (such as by having no more health left), it is put into memory.
+Damage only occurs to cards in the battlefield and horizon.

-- To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does it's effect and/or enters play.
+- To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does it's effect / enters play.
-- During the main phase, when all cards/abilities resolve, the player who did not begin the stack (by placing the first card in dream) becomes the active player.
+- During the main phase, when all cards/abilities resolve, the player who did not control the bottom card on the horizon becomes the active player.
-- All abilities are placed into dream just as cards are.
-Universal actions do not go through dream, however.
+- All abilities are placed into the horizon just as cards are.
 ---
 ## Speed
 Cards have an icon in the top left below the energy cost indicating what speed the card has.

 #### Current speeds:
-- Slow speed cards cannot be played during combat, and cannot be played while there are other cards/effects already in dream.
+- Slow speed cards cannot be played during combat, and cannot be played while there are other cards/effects already in the horizon.
-- Fast speed cards can be played during combat, and can be played while there are other cards/effects already in dream.
+- Fast speed cards can be played during combat, and can be played while there are other cards/effects already in the horizon.
-- ∞ speed cards can be played during combat and can be played while there are other cards/effects already in dream.
+- ∞ speed cards can be played during combat and can be played while there are other cards/effects already in the horizon.
 All ∞ speed cards and effects are always placed above and resolved before any non ∞ speed effects.
-No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player (if you play an ∞, you remain the active player and can continue playing cards).
+No player can take actions while they are in the horizon, and they do not affect which player is or becomes the active player (if you play an ∞, you remain the active player and can continue playing cards).
 #### More info:
 - Taking any action slower than ∞ speed causes the other player to become the active player.
-- You may commit multiple non ∞ speed cards at once, although speed rules still apply, and you must choose an order for the cards to be placed into dream.
+- You may commit multiple non ∞ speed cards at once, although speed rules still apply, and you must choose an order for the cards to be placed into the horizon.
-	- When doing this, if there are no cards already in dream, you are able to play a slow speed card as the bottom card, and commit fast speed cards along with it on top of it (the slow speed card must always be on the bottom though, so you cannot play more than one at a time).
+	- When doing this, if there are no cards already in the horizon, you are able to play a slow speed card as the bottom card, and commit fast speed cards along with it on top of it (the slow speed card must always be on the bottom though, so you cannot play more than one at a time).

 ---
 ## Channel System